 I did a little homework in the blogosphere before I started this blog.
 There are a staggeringly high number of blogs dedicated to those deep in the throes of trying to conceive using any and all methods.
-Just check out cyclesista to get a sense of the community.

 Most classify their blogrolls with some variant of “Hoping, Trying,” “Two Pink Lines” and “On the Other Side.”
 You get the drift.
 I’m still in the sisterhood, but I don’t see a category for those who, for lack of a better descriptor fit this billing: “Biologically Impossible (but I tried, really really hard).”

 Yes.
 I’m a bona fide infertile (but still vital, youngish and otherwise healthy).
 As such when I’m surrounded by fertile myrtles I experience ostracism the likes of which are hard to describe.
 While painful, I’ve developed coping strategies like discreetly withdrawing when my colleagues gather around and launch into “top this” stories about their little ones.